 The Stream Habitat Assessment Sheet is divided into 18 general columns some of which are further subdivided.
-In total, there are 49 cells, for a given distance of stream reach, that require data input.
+In total, there are 51 cells, for a given distance of stream reach, that require data input.
 The following paragraphs will explain each grouping and subgrouping as presented on the field data sheet.

-Instructions for filling out the Stream Habitat Assessment Sheet map, or other map has a different name, the USGS /-1/2' map takes precedence.
-If a stream is unnamed on the USGS map, but named on another map, use that name, but write the name of the map in parentheses beside the stream name.
+Instructions for filling out the Stream Habitat Assessment Sheet a stream is unnamed on the USGS map, but named on another map, use that name, but write the name of the map in parentheses beside the stream name.